Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Three-bodies in the Newtonian case

-We measured the kinetic $T$, the potential $U$, and the total energy $E$ of the system, as a function of time, until a single body and the binary leave apart, which happens at about $t \approx 60$.
+We measured the kinetic $T$, the potential $U$, and the total energy $E$ of the system, as a function of time, until one of the bodies separates from the remaining binary, which happens at about $t \approx 60$.
 The potential energy, representative of the gravitational interaction, is reported in Fig.~\ref{Figura1} (b).
 These interactions are extraordinarily intermittent.
-We call these bursts Strong Interaction Times (SITs), where two (or all) of the three bodies are particularly close and the system has very large potential (and kinetic) energy.
+We call these bursts Extreme Gravitational Interactions (EGIs), where two (or all) of the three bodies are particularly close and the system has very large potential (and kinetic) energy.
 At later times, one can note that, for $t \gtrsim 60$, we have small, periodic energy spikes.
 This is because, at about this time, the system is split into a (regular) binary system and a single-motion body, so we lose the stochastic behavior typical of three bodies systems.
-This phenomenon of the ``escaper'' is largely investigated in the literature \cite{mj2006three}.
-To characterize the system configuration in the most energetic periods, we measured the moment of inertia $I = \sum M_i r_i^2$ and its acceleration $\ddot{I} = d^2I/dt^2$.
-As reported in Fig.~\ref{Figura1} (c), $\ddot{I}$ peaks exactly at the SITs, as expected.
-Note that differentiating the moment of inertia twice with respect to time one obtains the Lagrange-Jacobi identity $\ddot{I} = 4 T + 2 U$.
-The latter can be viewed as a unique identifier of a SIT event.
-The importance of $\ddot{I}$ lies in the fact that it is a measure of the compactness of the three-body system and hence it might be important if one wants to consider GR effects.
+The phenomenon of the ``escaper'' is largely investigated in the literature \cite{mj2006three}.
+To characterize the system configuration, especially in the most energetic periods, we measured the moment of inertia $I = \sum_i M_i r_i^2$ and its acceleration

+As reported in Fig.~\ref{Figura1} (c), $\ddot{I}$ peaks exactly at the EGIs, as expected.
+Analogously, differentiating the moment of inertia twice with respect to the time one obtains the Lagrange-Jacobi identity $\ddot{I} = 4 T + 2 U = 4 E_0 + 2 |U|$ ($E_0$ is the total energy of the system) and a measure of the compactness of the three-body system: in coalescence events, $\ddot{I} \sim 2|U|$ and therefore it becomes very large.